-In the Sentinel Event Alert I mentioned above, The Joint Commission suggests seven actions your facility can take to be ready when verbal or physical violence —or the potential for violence— strikes.
+In the Sentinel Event Alert mentioned above, The Joint Commission suggests seven actions your facility can take to be ready when violence against health care workers—or the potential for violence—occurs:

 1. Clearly define workplace violence and put systems into place across the organization that enable staff to report workplace violence instances, including verbal abuse.

 CPI can help you develop a definition of workplace violence that includes the full range of behaviors staff might encounter.
 Additionally, our Nonviolent Crisis Intervention® program gives you tools to train staff in documenting and reporting verbal (and physical) incidents as part of the debriefing process.
-We also offer troubleshooting guidance (one of our industry-leading supports that our customers love and use the most), plus reporting tools and supplemental training on incident reporting.
+We also offer industry-leading supports like troubleshooting guidance, plus reporting tools and supplemental training on incident reporting.

 2. Recognizing that data come from several sources, capture, track and trend all reports of workplace violence – including verbal abuse and attempted assaults when no harm occurred.

 CPI’s debriefing model and documentation tools can help you capture, track, and trend all incidents of workplace violence, including verbal abuse and physical aggression.
-Nonviolent Crisis Intervention® training also helps you use Postvention for prevention — meaning that what you discover in an incident review can guide you in making changes to prevent similar situations from happening again.
+Nonviolent Crisis Intervention® training also helps you use Postvention for prevention; use incident reviews to guide you in making changes to prevent similar situations from happening.

 3. Provide appropriate follow-up and support to victims, witnesses, and others affected by workplace violence, including psychological counseling and trauma-informed care if necessary.

-We developed the CPI COPING Model℠ to guide you through the process of giving caring, constructive support to everyone involved in an incident—victims, witnesses, staff, patients, family members, visitors, everyone.
+The CPI COPING Model℠ guides you through the process of giving caring, constructive support to everyone involved in an incident—victims, witnesses, staff, patients, family members, or visitors.

 4. Review each case of workplace violence to determine contributing factors.
 Analyze data related to workplace violence, and worksite conditions, to determine priority situations for intervention.